Blog Posts

 The Chinese government invests in industries that it has deemed strategically important.
 Direct ownership of firms is one of many ways that the government puts money toward key industries.

 Public records and graph analytics indicate that the Chinese government, at both the national and local levels, owns a substantial percentage of China’s semiconductor industry.
+For global suppliers and policymakers, understanding these state-backed networks is essential for navigating export controls and supply chain risks.

 China’s publicly available corporate registries offer comprehensive information on corporate ownership and business purpose.
 Running bulk ownership queries against companies with specific business purposes can be used to assess the level of state ownership in virtually any industry.